Valdo (footballer, born 1981)

-Valmiro Lopes Rocha (born 23 April 1981), known as Valdo, is a Cape Verdean professional footballer who plays for the Spanish club CD Izarra mainly as a winger.
+Valmiro Lopes Rocha (born 23 April 1981), known as Valdo, is a former Cape Verdean professional footballer who played mainly as a winger.

-He has played for several clubs in La Liga during his professional career, notably Osasuna, Espanyol and Levante.
+Valdo had played for several clubs in La Liga during his professional career, notably Osasuna, Espanyol and Levante.
 Over 12 seasons in the competition, he appeared in 258 matches and scored 34 goals.

 Early years

 Valdo was born in Villablino, León, in the region of Laciana, where his parents had moved after migrating from Cape Verde to work in the coal mines.

 He started playing football with the amateur side CF Pozuelo de Alarcón in Madrid and stayed there for the following seven years.

+A Spanish Movie, Llenos de Gracias, is loosely based on his early years and how he was discovered while playing for a local soccer team.

 Club career

 Real Madrid / Osasuna

 In 2001, Real Madrid signed him for its reserve teams.
 He played in 2001–02 with Real Madrid Castilla and, also during that season, received first-team opportunities in La Liga, the Copa del Rey and the UEFA Champions League, with the Merengues eventually winning the latter competition.

 In January 2003, Valdo moved to the league club CA Osasuna, first on loan, where he developed as a top division player, scoring five goals in 35 games in his first full season.
 On 11 April 2004, he scored in a 3–0 away win against his former club.

 In the 2005–06 season, although he featured much less mainly due to a groin ailment, Valdo scored in a 2–1 home victory over FC Barcelona on 12 March 2006, as Osasuna qualified for the first time for the Champions League qualifying rounds.
 After the demotion to the UEFA Cup, he helped the team reach the last-four against Sevilla FC, scoring twice in ten matches.